simondiep/sliding-robots/README.md

 * View a solution
 * High scores similar to http://www.robotreboot.com/highscore
 * Add goal robot number to goal square
+* Prettier goal image
 * Ability to select a specific premade puzzle
 * Display previous commands
 * More board variants
+* Smarter goal placement on random boards
+* Display number of completed puzzles
+  * Store this in local storage
+* Sound effect for button clicks
+* Hotkeys for buttons
+* Styling - Center the canvas to match header
+* Keep robots in same place but generate new goal location on completion

 ## Development notes